 - The Beverly Hillbillies: Elly May Clampett's cooking is nigh inedible.
 Her biscuits and donuts are hard as a rock and just as heavy.
 One episode sees her make a meatloaf in the shape of a giant meatball.
 Said meatloaf bounces like a basketball.

-- Frasier's Daphne is a terrible cook, and is Genre Savvy enough to use it to her advantage when she claims to be making goat's head stew and haggis so Frasier will eat out.
+- Frasier's Daphne is a terrible cook, and uses it to her advantage when she claims to be making goat's head stew and haggis so Frasier will eat out.

 - The Hong Kong game show Beautiful Cooking is built completely on this trope It's rating scale goes from 10, which is "Looks and tastes edible" to a -10, which is "I vomited more than once".
 There are some girls who can't cook well for the first event or the latter while some are just completely hopeless.
 In one case, one of the guests got food poisoning and had to be treated to the season finale dinner to compensate for the suffering he went through.

-- The Food Network show Worst Cooks In America is a reality cooking show featuring people who're obviously terrible cooks, and the people who compete were nominated by friends, relatives or even themselves, and many of the people have even accidentally given others food poisoning through what they've cooked.
+- Worst Cooks in America is a reality cooking show featuring people who're obviously terrible cooks, and the people who compete were nominated by friends, relatives, spouses or significant others, or even themselves, and many of the people have even accidentally given others food poisoning through what they've cooked.
 The point of the show is to teach some Lethal Chefs to become good enough cooks to actually make a restaurant-quality for a trio of food-expert judges.

 - My Parents Are Aliens.
 Virtually everything cooked by Sophie Johnson uses rather... nonstandard ingredients.
 Like sausage cake, or chicken nuggets — complete with bones, feathers and "fresh" chemical additives.